Moduli spaces of Hecke modifications for rational and elliptic curves: Introduction

 \section{Introduction}

 Khovanov homology is a powerful invariant for distinguishing links in $S^3$ \cite{Khovanov}.
 Khovanov homology can be viewed as a categorification of the Jones polynomial \cite{Jones}: one can recover the Jones polynomial of a link from its Khovanov homology, but the Khovanov homology generally contains more information.
-For example, Khovanov homology can sometimes distinguish distinct links that have the same Jones polynomial, and Khovanov homology detects the unknot \cite{Kronheimer-Mrowka}, but it is not known if the Jones polynomial has this property.
-The Khovanov homology of a link can be obtained in a purely algebraic fashion by computing the homology of a chain complex constructed from a planar projection of the link.
-The Khovanov homology (modulo grading) can also be obtained in a geometric fashion by computing the Lagrangian Floer homology of a pair of Lagrangians determined by the link in a symplectic manifold ${\cal Y}(S^2,2m)$, known as the Seidel-Smith space \cite{Seidel-Smith}.
-Recently Witten has outlined gauge theory interpretations of Khovanov homology and the Jones polynomial, in which the Seidel-Smith space is viewed as the moduli space of solutions to the Bogomolny equations \cite{Witten,Witten-2,Witten-3}.
+For example, Khovanov homology can sometimes distinguish distinct links that have the same Jones polynomial, and Khovanov homology detects the unknot \cite{Kronheimer-2}, but it is not known whether the Jones polynomial has this property.
+The Khovanov homology of a link can be obtained in a purely algebraic fashion by computing the homology of a chain complex constructed from a generic planar projection of the link.
+The Khovanov homology can also be obtained in a geometric fashion by Heegaard-splitting $S^3$ into two 3-balls in such a way that the intersection of the link with each 3-ball consists of $r$ unknotted arcs.
+Each 3-ball determines a Lagrangian in a symplectic manifold $\calY(S^2,2r)$ known as the Seidel--Smith space, and the Lagrangian Floer homology of the pair of Lagrangians yields the Khovanov homology of the link (modulo grading) \cite{Abouzaid-Smith,Seidel-Smith}.
+Recently Witten has outlined gauge theory interpretations of Khovanov homology and the Jones polynomial in which the Seidel--Smith space is viewed as a moduli space of solutions to the Bogomolny equations \cite{Witten,Witten-2,Witten-3}.

 Little is known about how Khovanov homology could be generalized to describe links in 3-manifolds other than $S^3$, but such results would be of great interest.
 As a first step towards this goal, one might consider the problem of generalizing Khovanov homology to links in 3-manifolds with Heegaard genus 1; that is, lens spaces.
-In analogy with the Seidel-Smith approach to Khovanov homology, one could Heegaard split a lens space to obtain two solid tori glued along their torus boundaries and compute the Lagrangian Floer homology of a pair of Lagrangians intersecting in a symplectic manifold ${\cal Y}(T^2,2m)$ that generalizes the Seidel-Smith space ${\cal Y}(S^2,2m)$.
+In analogy with the Seidel--Smith approach to Khovanov homology, one could Heegaard-split a lens space into two solid tori, each containing $r$ unknotted arcs, and compute the Lagrangian Floer homology of a pair of Lagrangians intersecting in a symplectic manifold $\calY(T^2,2r)$ that generalizes the Seidel--Smith space $\calY(S^2,2r)$.